-With beauty of course came her nasty cousin, vanity.
-Ugly but ambitious, and not taking no for an answer, this tricky vice came out of nowhere, pushing and shoving her way to the forefront.
-Her aim was to oust beauty and claim the limelight for herself.
+With beauty of course came its nasty cousin, vanity.
+Ugly but ambitious, and not taking no for an answer, this tricky vice came out of nowhere, pushing and shoving its way to the forefront.
+Vanity’s aim was to oust beauty and claim the limelight for itself.

-She was successful.
-Everyone rose to meet and greet this young upstart, dazzled by her power and by the promises of fame and glory she threw around.
+Vanity was successful.
+Everyone rose to meet and greet this young upstart, dazzled by its power and by the promises of fame and glory it threw around.

 Soon beauty was nowhere to be seen.
-She had been buried under the razzle-dazzle of vanity’s fare.
+It had been buried under the razzle-dazzle of vanity’s fare.

 At first it was manageable.
 All one had to do was locate the clamor and steer in the opposite direction.
-Beauty would most likely lie somewhere quiet and pristine.
+Beauty would most likely be found somewhere quiet and pristine.
 But soon the whole place was inundated with noise, fueled by the continuing growth of the mass media, people’s obsession with beauty, and vanity’s grip on the world.
-Thousands and thousands of vain minions were roaming the land, vying for attention.
-There was no place safe from their vulgar fanfare.
+Thousands of vain minions roamed the land, vying for everyone’s attention.
+No place was safe from their vulgar fanfare.

-So the beauty lovers of the world decided to change tactics.
-Instead of chasing after her in the remotest corners of the world, they turned round and addressed her deranged cousin in earnest.
+So the connoisseurs of the world decided to change tactics.
+Instead of chasing after beauty in the remotest corners of the world, they turned round and addressed its deranged cousin in earnest.

-‘Vanity,’ they said to her, ‘we are tired of chasing after a phantom, which was never too alluring to begin with.
+‘Vanity,’ they said, ‘we’re sick and tired of chasing after a phantom, which was never too alluring to begin with.
 You are clearly more attractive and appealing.
-We have been fools not to recognize this from the beginning.
+We’ve been fools not to recognize this from the beginning.
 Let us make up for lost opportunities and carry out an extended, worldwide shoot that will reveal your unique angles and capture your spectacular looks for the world to see and revel in.’

-Ecstatic to be finally recognized as the new queen, vanity obliged.
-In the spotlight, with her defenses down, she let herself go and put on an insane show.
+Ecstatic to be finally recognized as the new virtue, vanity obliged.
+In the spotlight, with its defenses down, it let itself go and put on an insane show.

-At first she thought it was a joke and continued performing for the cameras, pouting here, frowning there, flaunting her assets around.
-But soon she realized what was going on.
+At first vanity thought it was all a joke, and continued performing for the cameras, pouting here, frowning there, flaunting its assets.
+But soon it dawned on her.

-The result was that she went mad.
-In a desperate attempt to win them back she turned her moves on even more, making everyone laugh harder.
+In a desperate, last-ditch effort to win the world back, vanity turned on the moves, but it made everyone laugh harder.
 The show turned into an epic farce.
-Laughter echoed across the land, drawing attention to mad vanity.
-Even beauty emerged from her hiding place for a sneak peek.
-Smiling, she watched on.
-Her ugly cousin’s time was at an end.
+Laughter echoed across the globe, drawing attention to mad vanity.
+Even beauty emerged from its hiding place for a sneak peek.
+Smiling, beauty watched on.
+Its ugly cousin’s time was at an end.
 The world was once more ready to focus on substance, where true appeal resided.